Plant-based eating trend grows

 Following a legislation change last year, several nut milks on the market are now fortified with vitamins, including vitamins B12 and B2, and provide over a third of daily calcium needs per 250mL serve (just like light dairy).

-As well as the delicious nutty taste, almond milk has 1/3 less calories than lite dairy milk and is free from cholesterol, lactose, gluten and dairy, making it a healthy and versatile option for many flexitarians.
+As well as the delicious nutty taste, almond milk has 1/3 less calories than light dairy milk and is free from cholesterol, lactose, gluten and dairy, making it a healthy and versatile option for many flexitarians.

 The best dairy-free milk for you will depend on your overall diet and the amount of calcium, protein, B12 and fat you're getting from other foods.